mganska/ganska-portfolio/datavis2.md

 <a href="https://mganska.github.io/ganska-portfolio/">Link to My Main Portfolio Page</a>

-### **Summary**
+## **Summary**

 For my second data visualization critique, I used a visualization from <a href="https://www.usatoday.com/in-depth/news/2020/07/20/protester-demands-police-policy-change-chokehold-ban/5357153002/" target="_blank">USA Today</a> that was focused on protester demands and recent police reform.
 Below is a screenshot of this visualization as well as three things that stood out to me as areas that could be improved for impact and understanding.
+Lastly, I have my visualizations of a way to share this data in an alternative way.

 <img src="https://raw.githubusercontent.com/mganska/ganska-portfolio/master/screenshot%20from%20USA%20Today.jpg" alt="USA Today Screenshot" style="height:150px"/>